aiven/aiven-docs/docs/products/kafka/kafka-connect/howto/manage-logging-level.md

 ### Get the Kafka Connect nodes connection URI

-To update the logging level in all the Kafka Connect nodes, you need to get their connection URI using the
+To update the logging level in all the Kafka Connect nodes, get their connection URI using the
 [Aiven CLI service get command](/docs/tools/cli/service-cli#avn_service_get)